MicrosoftDocs/cloud-adoption-framework/docs/getting-started/migrate.md

 ![Getting Started with Migration in Azure](../_images/getting-started/migration-getting-started-map.png)

-## Actionable steps
+## Actionable steps checklist

 The following steps reduce the amount of materials and the processes required during initial efforts to align an overall migration effort.

-1. Business strategy
-2. Business case
+This list serves as a checklist, asking a minimum set of questions required to ensure you are ready for migration.

+For a deeper assessment of migration readiness, use the Strategic Migration and Readiness Tool or [SMART Assessment](/assessments/?id=Strategic-Migration-Assessment-and-Readiness-Tool).

+1. Business strategy: Are all stakeholders aligned on the motivations and business outcomes expected?
+2. Business case: Are all stakeholders aligned on the overall business justification?
-3. Partner support
+3. Partner support: Are partners and other support models properly aligned for success of the migration effort?
-4. Discovery & assessment
-5. Technical skilling
-6. Migration plan
+4. Discovery & assessment: Has the team completed a discovery of existing inventory?
+Has an initial rationalization/assessment been completed?
+5. Technical skilling: Does the team have a skills plan in place?
+6. Migration plan: Is there a defined plan for the migration of the next 10 workloads & related assets, including clarity on people allocations?
-7. Landing zone
+7. Landing zone: Does the deployed landing zone align with the needs of the adoption plan?
-8. Migration execution
-9. Governance
-10. Management
+8. Migration execution: Is the adoption team prepared to execute the technical migration effort?
+9. Governance: Is the governance team aligned with the approach to governing the cloud environment?
+10. Management: Is there a post-migration plan for on-going operations of any production workloads?

 ## Implementation details for each actionable steps